-Mediate UK – Real Life Examples of Negotiation or Family Mediation Case Studies
+Mediate UK – Case Study Examples of Facilitation or Family Mediation Case Studies

-The below cases studies are just some examples from the thousands of clients we have helped reach an agreement over the years.
-Do get in touch if you want to see how family mediation or negotiation can help you to find your future.
+The below cases study examples are just some experiences from the thousands of clients we have helped reach an agreement over the years.
+Do get in touch if you want to see how family mediation or facilitation can help you to find your future.

-*** All names in these case studies have been changed, but the cases are all real-life examples ***
+*** All names in these case studies have been changed, but the cases are all genuine real-life family mediation or facilitation examples ***